qrzn/qrzn.github.io/index.md

 ### About the Author

-Shrouded in Mystery in his Antient Wizards' Tower
+Shrouded in Mysteree in his Antient Wizards' Tower